How ETS Protects the Integrity of the TOEFL® Test

 At the beginning of each test administration, the test software automatically closes all non-TOEFL iBT windows or applications, including instant messaging (IM).
 It closes any applications that try to open during the test and then automatically logs the incident.
 The software also locks the desktop, suppressing key combinations so the test taker cannot switch to any other task.

-3. Ensuring the Training of Test Center Administrators
+3. Training of Test Center Administrators

 - Identification requirements